 Causes of scoliosis in EDS

-While the exact cause of scoliosis is not known in most cases, poor muscle tone or strength and defective connective tissue contribute to its development.
-In general, spinal deformity occurs when weakened muscles cannot support the spinal column and is further exacerbated by defective connective tissue making one portion of the spinal column grow at a different rate than the rest.
-Postural problems also contribute to scoliosis.
+While the exact cause of scoliosis and kyphosis is not known, in most cases, poor muscle tone and defective connective tissue contribute to its development.
+In general, spinal deformity occurs when weakened muscles cannot support the spinal column.
+It’s further exacerbated by defective connective tissue making one portion of the spinal column grow at a different rate than the rest.
+Postural problems also contribute to scoliosis and kyphosis.

-The characteristic signs of kyphosis are a visible hump on the back, rounded shoulders, mild back pain, and the head bending forward.
+The characteristic signs of kyphosis are a visible hump on the back, differences in shoulder height, mild back pain, and the head bending forward.
 Other symptoms also may occur.

 Diagnosis of scoliosis

-In general, scoliosis is diagnosed with a physical examination and imaging tests such as X-rays, spinal radiography, CT scans, or magnetic resonance imaging.
+In general, scoliosis is diagnosed with a physical examination and imaging tests such as X-rays, spinal radiography, CT scans, or magnetic resonance imaging, known as MRI.

-An orthopedic doctor can determine the degree to which the spine is curved, also called the Cobb angle.
+A specialist can determine the degree to which the spine is curved, also called the Cobb angle.
 A positive diagnosis of scoliosis refers to a curvature greater than 10 degrees.
-If the curvature exceeds 25 degrees, scoliosis is considered significant.
-When the curvature is 45 degrees or more, scoliosis is severe and will require aggressive treatment such as surgery.
+If the curvature exceeds 25 degrees, the scoliosis is considered significant.
+When the curvature is 45 degrees or more, scoliosis is considered severe and will usually require aggressive treatment such as surgery.

 Management of scoliosis